Personalized Immunomodulation in Pediatric Sepsis-Induced MODS (PRECISE)

-Bereavement IV: Pilot Study of Framework for Physician-Parent Follow-up Meetings
+Pilot Study of Framework for Physician-Parent Follow-up Meetings (Bereavement Framework Pilot)

-CPCCRN has undertaken several preliminary studies to gain knowledge that will help us to develop and test a framework for conducting physician-parent follow-up meetings after a child’s death in the PICU.
+CPCCRN undertook several preliminary studies to gain knowledge to help us develop and test a framework for conducting physician-parent follow-up meetings after a child’s death in the PICU.
 We have used our research findings along with relevant literature on physician-parent communication to create a framework for physician-parent follow-up meetings after a child’s death in the PICU.
-We are currently pilot testing this newly developed framework to refine its components and assess feasibility of implementation across CPCCRN sites.
+We pilot tested this developed framework to refine its components and assess feasibility of implementation across CPCCRN sites.

-The Parent Bereavement Study is a multicenter pilot study of video-recorded physician-parent follow-up meetings using the CPCCRN framework.
-Results of the pilot test will be used to assess the feasibility of the framework and to refine the framework prior to conducting a randomized controlled trial of the effect of physician-parent follow-up meetings on parental bereavement outcomes.
+The Parent Bereavement Study was a multicenter pilot study of video-recorded physician-parent follow-up meetings using the CPCCRN framework.
+Results of the pilot test were used to assess the feasibility of the framework and to refine the framework prior to conducting a randomized controlled trial of the effect of physician-parent follow-up meetings on parental bereavement outcomes.
 This study has been completed and the results have been published.